~/ffmpeg.party

 What is this?

-This is a specialized calculator for cropping anamorphic video content.
-Anamorphic video uses non-square pixels, which means the stored dimensions differ from the display dimensions.
-This tool helps you calculate the correct crop parameters while accounting for the pixel aspect ratio.
+A specialized calculator for cropping anamorphic video content.
+Anamorphic video uses non-square pixels, which means stored dimensions differ from display dimensions.
+This tool calculates the correct crop parameters while accounting for the pixel aspect ratio.

 1. Extract a frame from your 720×540 anamorphic video

-2. Load the frame using the "Image file" input
+2. Load the frame using the drop zone above

 3. Enter your desired crop width